Muhammad-Abid99/python-for-data-science-in-2025/04_fourth_notebook/README.md

 Lists are more flexible but generally slower and less memory-efficient than arrays, which are best used for large, homogeneous numerical data.

 ---

+### Memory Representation

+The notebook demonstrates the use of Python's built-in `id()` function to inspect the memory addresses of lists and their elements.
+This helps clarify that lists store references to objects, not the objects themselves.

+---

+### Creating Lists

+Examples include:

+- Empty lists
+- 1D, 2D, and 3D lists
+- Homogeneous and heterogeneous lists
+- Type-converted lists (e.g., `list('hello')`)

+---